 The repair order history may show when a repair or maintenance job was assigned and how long it took a technician to complete.

 Ideally, your repair orders record all of these things and more using VMRS (Vehicle Maintenance Reporting Standards).
-These codes were established by the Technology & Maintenance Council of the American Trucking Associations as the standard method of identifying equipment specs, costs, components, reasons for repair and reasons for failure, all of which facilitate later analysis of both the fleet and maintenance efforts.
+These codes were established by the Technology and Maintenance Council of the American Trucking Associations as the standard method of identifying equipment specs, costs, components, reasons for repair and reasons for failure, all of which facilitate later analysis of both the fleet and maintenance efforts.

 The information gathered on repair orders can help establish benchmarks for a fleet, cost per mile for individual units and for the fleet as a whole.
 Other repair order information can indicate if a maintenance shop and its individual technicians are working efficiently or not.